ROCm/RIXL/README_rocm.md

 $ pip3 install meson==0.64.0
 $ pip3 install "pybind11[global]"
 ```
-NIXL was tested with UCX version 1.18.x.
+RIXL was tested with UCX version 1.18.x and 1.19.0.
 For ROCm builds, it is recommended to use the UCX version from `https://github.com/ROCm/ucx`

 ```
 $ git clone https://github.com/ROCm/ucx -b v1.18.x